-The "Graduate College Calendar," in the Graduate Catalog, lists deadlines for the submission of theses and dissertations to the Graduate College, the last day to apply for graduation, the last day to hold an oral defense of a thesis or dissertation, and the last day to submit theses and dissertations to the ASU Bookstore for binding.
-This information is also available on the Web at www.asu.edu/graduate/resources/generalinfo/GradDdlns.
+The "Division of Graduate Studies Calendar," in the Graduate Catalog, lists deadlines for the submission of theses and dissertations to the Division of Graduate Studies, the last day to apply for graduation, the last day to hold an oral defense of a thesis or dissertation, and the last day to submit theses and dissertations to the Tempe campus Bookstore for binding.
+This information is also available on the Web at www.asu.edu/graduate/generalinfo/GradDdlns.
+Published dates are subject to change.